-The checker class bridges between the compiler and the rest of the checker.
+The checker class bridges between the Java compiler and the checker.
 It invokes the type-rule check visitor on every Java source file being compiled, and provides a simple API, SourceChecker.report, to issue errors using the compiler error reporting mechanism.